 - warm whites

-If you’re interested in greige cabinets, you must my read 17 Gorgeous Greige Kitchens (with 12 greige paint colors).
+For those interested in greige cabinets, you must read 17 Gorgeous Greige Kitchens (with 12 greige paint colors).

 Just like mixing metals has been encouraged for a few years, freedom with cabinet colors is soaring.